A Composer’s Dealings With Grief

 Should anybody be interested to come to Trio Con Brio have their annual Chamber Music Festival in August at another place on the same island in a town called Kerteminde.

 The artists like to come to the festival because of the beautiful surroundings, the excellent food and the relaxed atmosphere.
 We all get the meals in the same big former barn.

 The audience is disciplined to be quiet during the concerts.
 The chamber music requires full concentration from the performers as they are so few performing at a concert and mostly without a conductor.

-From early childhood Smetana showed extraordinary talent on piano and later studied law and was political engaged as a politician in the war of independence from Austrian-Hungarian empire.
+From early childhood, Smetana showed extraordinary talent on piano and later studied law and was politically engaged as a politician in the war of independence from Austrian-Hungarian empire.

 He had to bury his wife and three out of four daughters.

 The trio in G-Minor, opus 15 from 1855 was created as a way of coping with the great loss of his little four-year-old daughter Bedřiška.
 She would sing different Bohemian songs in tune before she died of scarlet fever.
 The music is explained in more depth by a Peter Larsen from Melbourne.

 We had the music explained before the performance that it was written as a self-therapeutic way of managing his grief of losing his eldest daughter Bedřiška.